bartificer/programming-by-stealth/docs/pbs81.md

 );
 ```

-There is of course no need to do this as two separate statements, we can collapse this into a single statement of the form:
+Of course there is no need to do this as two separate statements.
+We can collapse this into a single statement of the form:

 ```javascript
 $.ajax({